We are a group of parents who are passionate about influencing the future of the school.

 - Work with school staff to create a welcoming school which is inclusive for all parents

-Meetings are always attended by the school Rector, with other members of staff attending depending on the agenda.
-They are occasionally attended by pupil representatives (Head Boy and Girl) and by Scottish Borders Council representatives or community representatives where relevant items are being considered.
-Meetings are public, meaning all community members, parents and carers are welcome.
-The PHS PC currently has 4 sub committees:
+Meetings are usually attended by the school Rector, with other members of staff attending individual meetings depending on the agenda.
+Meetings are occasionally attended by pupil representatives, Scottish Borders Council representatives or community representatives where relevant items are being considered.
+Meetings are public, meaning all parents and carers are welcome to attend.

-If you’d like to join us in our efforts, share your views and idea, just come along to a meeting.
 We are conscious of peoples’ busy lives and are grateful for whatever contribution parents are able to make.
 Even if you are only able to come to one or two meetings a year, we’d be very pleased to see you.
-For information, please contact the Chair of the Parent Council, at firstname.lastname@example.org, and follow us on Facebook (PHS Parents) and Twitter (@PHSParents)